It’s the biggest sales weekend of the year. Shop our favorite deals now ahead of Cyber Monday

 Features HD video feed with night vision and two-way communication which you can access anywhere on your smartphone, tablet, or PC.
 Alerts you whenever anyone presses your doorbell or triggers the motion sensor.
-Also easy to install!
+Easy to install.

 Motion sensor often triggers when people are walking away (not when they approach).
 Some customers report firmware unreliability issues.

 Finding the right doorbell for your home means deciding between a simple chime with a receiver and a smart device with several security features.
-Doorbells range greatly in their features and function, so it’s important to consider your needs carefully before making a purchase.
+Doorbells range greatly in their features and function, so consider your needs carefully before making a purchase.

 Choosing a doorbell is not as simple as picking one with a style that fits your home and a pleasant chime.
 The range of features available can be intimidating, but we will explore each one in detail to simplify this decision.

 It used to be quite simple.
 Someone stepped onto your doorstep, and pushed a button next to the door, although earlier renditions consisted of a pull cord.
 Once that button was pushed, it ran along a wire to a “bell” inside.
 It would ring the bell to alert you that you had company, as sometimes knocking on a door isn’t quite loud enough.

 Eventually, that tone that was heard came to be more than just a ding dong.
 Sometimes it’s just one tone instead of two, and other times it’s more of a buzzer or a chime.
 And there are much more involved doorbells as well that use many tones and can combine those tones to actually play a song.

 In the last few decades, the advance of technology has also brought us wireless doorbells.
 The tone or tones play through radio signals instead of a wire.